 Slot Machine provides a loosely regulated online payout for performative text and spoken word.
+We welcome previously UNPUBLISHED VIDEO RECORDINGS of original works by emerging and experienced artists/punters from anywhere in the world.

 Spoken Word is often ephemeral, live, hard to define (depending on the definition); written for the body as much as for the mind; often being of a nature that yearns to be seen or heard not read; caught in the act/acts dead or alive; experiments in repetition and rhythm and rhyme; words as much about sound meeting air as they are concrete prayer and the thrill of the fall.
 Not all coins fit into this slot but all coins are welcome.